TribThapa/Blockchain_Homework/Blockchain_CaseStudy/README.md

-# Case Study Proposal: TokenFunder
+# Case Study Proposal: Unhedged

 ## What Is It

 Unhedged is a super simple robo-investing platform that gives investors access to sophisticated algorithmic investing via an app, promises to give the Australian robo-investing sector a shake-up.

-Unhedged recently closed a pre-seed capital of $500,000, is on a mission to enable everyday people to invest like a boss by democratising algorithmic investing.
+Unhedged recently closed a pre-seed capital of $500,000, and is on a mission to enable everyday people to invest like a boss by democratising algorithmic investing.

 It has been co-founded by serial entrepreneur and prolific algorithm builder Peter Bakker, who is anything but your typical private trader.
 With a background in computer sciences, the polymath has spent more than a decade working in statistics and building algorithms to trade in overseas financial markets.

+<p>&nbsp;</p>

-## Investment Philosophy:
+## Investment Philosophy

 The first principle is the idea that systematic investing will, in the end, outperform a stock-picking strategy.
 There are great stock pickers in the world, but most of us don’t have the time or the energy to invest a lot of time in research: we have a life to live!